The 10 Guitar Improvement Rules

 (The London Guitar Institute’s Head Guitar Teacher and Guitar Virtuoso – https://www.londonguitarinstitute.co.uk)

 Rule#2: Improvement happens in tiny-increments, but the FAITHFUL will win.
 Do not except major improvements overnight.
-A war is won with a lot of strategy, patience and persistance.
+A war is won with a lot of strategy, patience and persistence.
 Churchill did not achieve victory in WW II overnight – he simply believed, continued, worked relentlessly and sometimes failed – even to the point of despair – BUT in the end he won the war.
 It’s a bit like that (at times) with serious guitar improvement.
-An example of this is when you are eager to learn how to play fast.
-It’s a worthwhile goal and playing fast can sound terrific, but it will take a lot of strategy, patience and persistance.
+An great example of this is when you are eager to learn how to play fast.
+It’s a worthwhile goal and playing fast can sound terrific, but it will take a lot of strategy, patience and persistence.
 At times it will feel like you will never achieve your goal, but if you stick it out – in the end you will win!

 Rule#3: You will stop playing immediately if your hands or a muscle hurts.
 A common mistake some guitarists make is to practice even when it hurts.
 If your hands every hurt – take a break – even take the day off, but never risk your hands for improvement – it will definitely not be worth it.

 Rule#4: You will warm up each and every time before you start playing the guitar.
 Warming up is essential and it gets your blood flowing through your arms.
 When you warm up properly you reduce injury by a very very significant amount.
 Always warm up before you dive into the passion of playing the guitar!